 Visit the Lost Inverness Facebook page

 Joseph Gray — artist of distinction.
-Joseph Gray was a painter and etcher of landscapes, architectural subjects and battlefield scenes, of which some of his most evocative work hangs in the Imperial War Museum and Regimental Museums throughout Britain.
-He was born at South Shields, Tyne and Wear, Durham on 6th June 1890.
+Joseph Gray was born at South Shields, Durham in 1890.
+He was a painter and etcher of landscapes, architectural subjects and battlefield scenes, of which some of his most evocative work hangs in the Imperial War Museum in London and Regimental Museums throughout Britain, including The Highlanders Museum at Fort George.

 Hargus Ltd © 2008-2018 Registered SC341278 Contact firstname.lastname@example.org